Pylons/pyramid/docs/narr/hooks.rst

 Unlike many other web frameworks, :app:`Pyramid` does not eagerly create a global response object.
-Adding a :term:`response callback` allows an application to register an action to be performed against a response object once it is created, usually in order to mutate it.
+Adding a :term:`response callback` allows an application to register an action to be performed against whatever response object is returned by a view, usually in order to mutate the response.

 The :meth:`pyramid.request.Request.add_response_callback` method is used to register a response callback.